mnooner256/usb-linux/README.md

 This is basically just a very long bash script.
 You will probably need to adjust the variable values at the top of the script.
 After that simply run the script as the root user.
+Note, this script relies on the underlying OS being Debian Linux or a derivative (i.e. Ubuntu, Mint, etc).

 ```bash
 $ sudo ./install-usb